Arum Lily Blitz

 Why join the Blitz

-Whether you own a large rural property, a bush block, or a house in the suburbs, we’re inviting everyone to get involved.
-We ask that you register as a participant in the Blitz so we can let you know about assistance available, keep you informed on progress, and so we can track where arum lily control is being undertaken.
+Register as a participant in the Blitz so we can let you know about assistance available, keep you informed on progress, and so we can track where arum lily control is being undertaken.
 This allows us to recruit other properties in your area, improving efficiency and reducing the risk of reinfestation.
 It also demonstrates participant numbers to our funding bodies, helping our chances of future funding for ongoing work.

 How to control arum lilies

 The best time to control arum lily is when 50-70 per cent of the plants are in flower.
 In our area that is usually from August to October.
+Successful control takes many years although the amount of work required gets significantly less each year.
+As with all weed control, commitment and persistence is needed.

 Free herbicide and instructional videos on arum control

-If you plan to undertake arum lily spraying yourself we can help by providing free herbicide and instructions for use of chlorsulfuron for arum lily control
+If you plan to undertake arum lily spraying yourself we can help by providing free herbicide and instructions for use of chlorsulfuron for arum lily control.

 Please also watch the video on how to spray arum lilies to ensure that you undertake the work in a way that minimises risks to yourself and the environment.